MDX-CS/lily/readme.md

 ## Installation

-Feel free to clone the repository anywhere on your computer.

 __Node__

 First you need to get [Node.js](https://nodejs.org/en/) onto your machine.
 You can use a simple `sudo apt-get install npm` if you are a Linux user.

 __Dependencies__

-Open up your console and `cd` in the repository directory.
+Feel free to clone the repository anywhere on your computer.
+Open up your console and `cd` in the repo directory.
 Run `npm install` and wait for the dependencies to be installed.
 Then run the `gulp` command so all the source files can compile.

 __Environment__

 Perform a simple `cp .env.example .env` and rewrite the `SLACK_API_TOKEN` variable with your own bot token.

-__Up__ and running
+__Up and running__

 All that is left to do now is to run a single `node .` command and you are good to go.
+Log in to your slack team, invite `@lily` to your channel and type `@lily greet`!

 ## Features